全店買滿$300順豐免運費,新客戶購買正價貨品滿$350,輸入NEW10即可享有9折優惠!

 1. Stay Physically Active: Try as much to avoid a sedentary lifestyle.
 As you exercise, do not only build your muscles for strength but also promote your cardiovascular by improving stamina.
 Exercise will always be a beautiful part of life because of its inherent flexibility –depending on what suits you, exercise could be fun, serious business, or a moderate-intensity aerobic physical activity.
 However, you must always make exercise a routine and commit to it.
 You could try swimming regularly or long hikes of at least 150 minutes.
 For faster results, employ vigorous-intensity aerobic physical activity such as jogging and running to feel the best performance of your cardiovascular.

-3. Quit smoking and avoid second-hand smoke: Smoking thins the blood vessels that lead to the heart, brain, and other parts of the body.
-Because of this, people who smoke regularly are more likely to endanger heart health.
-Quitting smoking isn't easy, but keep trying and get support.
-Secondhand smoke is just as harmful as smoking itself, as certain chemicals in cigarettes and industrial fumes can contribute to the buildup of plaque in the arteries.
+3. Stop Smoking and Avoid Secondhand Smoke: Smoking weakens the blood vessels leading to your heart, brain, and other parts of your body.
+This is why regular smokers are more susceptible to a heart attack or stroke and sudden cardiac death.
+Quitting smoking isn’t always easy; nevertheless, keep trying and reach out for support.
+Secondhand smoke is also as harmful as smoking itself because certain chemicals emitted from cigarette and industrial smoke promote the development of plaque buildup in the arteries.

 Secondly, focus your diet on heart-healthy nutrients.
 Omega-3 fatty acids are a good example.
 These polyunsaturated fatty acids support cognitive, joint, cell, and heart function.
 Omega-3 fatty acids can also be found in Fatty fish such as sardines.
 Taking fish oil capsules is also an efficient way of supplementing your intake of Omega-3 fatty acids (2).